Trump blasts retired Navy SEAL, suggesting he should've caught bin Laden sooner

 Breaking News Emails

+The president made the comments after Wallace asked him about McRaven's criticism of Trump's attacks on the press.

-McRaven, who did not make an endorsement in the 2016 presidential election, called Trump's lambasting of the news media possibly "the greatest threat to democracy in my lifetime" during a speech at the University of Texas last year.
-A four-star admiral who retired from the Navy in 2014, McRaven also authored an August op-ed calling on Trump to revoke his security clearance after the president pulled former CIA Director John Brennan's clearance.
+Last year, McRaven, who did not make an endorsement in the 2016 presidential election, called Trump's lambasting of the news media possibly "the greatest threat to democracy in my lifetime" during a speech at the University of Texas.
+A four-star admiral who retired from the Navy in 2014, McRaven also wrote an August op-ed article calling on Trump to revoke his security clearance after the president pulled former CIA Director John Brennan's clearance.

 "Hillary Clinton fan," Trump told Wallace Sunday when confronted with the retired admiral's criticism.
 "Excuse me, Hillary Clinton fan."